 Things That Help You at Home

-Whether a person with cerebral palsy lives on her own, with family or in a group setting, she has to have a home that’s accessible.
+Whether a person with cerebral palsy lives on their own, with family or in a group setting, they have to have a home that’s accessible.
 After you find a home, you might be able to make it more livable than it already is.

 The Fair Housing Act requires landlords to adapt to people’s needs in reasonable ways.
 For instance, you can have an assistance animal, such as a guide dog, even if your apartment building has a no-pets policy.
 Or, if your complex has no assigned parking spaces, you still could get one close to your unit if you have trouble getting around.